Update: This offer for the Amex EveryDay® Credit Card has expired. Learn more about the current offers here.

 American’s premium credit cards are also worth considering

 While it will be nice to have a no annual fee option, I do think American’s premium credit cards are potentially worth paying annual fees on.
 Both the personal and business Citi AAdvantage Platinum cards offer generous welcome bonuses, with the first year annual fee waived.
 The details are as follows:

-- The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is offering a welcome bonus of 60,000 AAdvantage miles after making $3,000 of purchases within the first three months; $99 annual fee, waived for the first 12 months
+- The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is offering 50,000 AAdvantage miles after making $2,500 of purchases within the first three months; the $99 annual fee is waived for the first 12 months

-- The CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is offering a welcome bonus of 70,000 AAdvantage miles after making $4,000 of purchases within the first four months; $99 annual fee, waived for the first 12 months
+- The CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is offering 60,000 AAdvantage miles after making $3,000 of purchases within the first four months; the $99 annual fee is waived for the first 12 months

 These cards also offer perks that make them worth holding onto long term, including: